 Hope Downs JV

-Hope Downs Iron Ore secured a State Agreement for the Hope Downs tenements in December 1992 and progressed exploration and evaluation work, then finished a pre-feasibility study and commenced a Bankable Feasibility Study.
-In 1998 HDIO secured Iscor of South Africa as a partner to help fund the Hope Downs Bankable Feasibility Study.
-Iscor later “unbundled” and the partner became Kumba, a smaller and less financially strong company, and the Hope Downs project was delayed by various events, including negotiations to share infrastructure with BHPBIO and the takeover of Kumba by Anglo, and Anglo’s commitment to the South African Government that it would focus its iron ore investments in South Africa.
+Hope Downs Iron Ore (HDIO), a subsidiary of HPPL and part of the Hancock group, secured a State Agreement for the Hope Downs temporary tenements in December 1992 , and based on that more secure title, was able to progress exploration and evaluation work, then finished a pre-feasibility study and commenced a Bankable Feasibility Study.
+In 1998 HDIO secured Iscor of South Africa as a partner to help fund the completion of the Hope Downs Bankable Feasibility Study.
+Iscor later “unbundled” and the partner became Kumba, a smaller and less financially strong company.
+The Hope Downs project was delayed by various events, including negotiations to share infrastructure with BHP Billiton Iron Ore (BHPBIO), the takeover of Kumba by Anglo, and Anglo’s commitment to the South African Government that it would focus its iron ore investments in South Africa.
+This caused a problem for the Hope Downs project, including its title continuing, as the state agreement included that the Hope Downs partners would submit a timely financeable development proposal.

-The HDJV currently employs in excess of 500 people across a range of cultures and operates with an excellent record in the areas of health, safety and the environment.
+The project utilizes a fly-in-fly out workforce across a range of cultures and operates with an excellent record in the areas of health and safety.
 Maintaining these high standards and reliability for its customers are key areas of management focus.